LazoCoder/Chess/README.md

 # Chess
 The classic strategy board game.
+Supports both player vs player and player vs AI.
+The AI uses a tweaked mini-max algorithm with alpha-beta pruning and can be set to go up to 4 ply in a reasonable amount of time.

 ## Features
 Left click selects and moves the chess pieces.
 Right click un-selects a chess piece.